fiszbein-lab/evopython/README.md

 3. these `Feature` instances are resolved from whole-genome alignment MAF files, represented with the `MAF` class.

-For example, we could resolve the HES3 transcription factor's core promoter from a multiple whole-genome alignment comprising 10 primate species.

 So in general, we have analyses of the form:
 ```python
 from evopython.gtf import GTF